Get started with MUApply here

 The online graduate certificate in veterinary science, the first of its kind, is well suited for veterinary professionals with the desire to master new skills in the field.
 All courses provide relevant, up-to-date information and contact with experts in their respective areas of veterinary medicine.
-Graduates of the College of Veterinary Medicine go on to be leaders in their industry.
+Graduates of the program are well suited for leadership and advanced responsibilities within the profession.

 Important: It is not the intent of this program to prepare students for application to a DVM program.
 Qualified applicants must be baccalaureate-holding veterinary technicians or graduate veterinarians whose careers could be advanced through completing applicable courses delivered online.